microsoft/vscode-webview-ui-toolkit/src/text-area/README.md

 ## Usage

-Read the [text-field](../text-field/README.md) Usage guidelines for general guidance when using text inputs.
+Read the [text-field](../text-field/README.md) usage guidelines for general guidance when using text inputs.

 | ❌ Don't                                                                                                                              | ✅ Do                                                                            |
 | ------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------- |